-- Unconditional Pass no additional action is necessary - Conditions to be Met - o Conditional Pass action must be taken to meet a condition by a specified deadline to convert to an unconditional pass - o Reexamination some or all portions of the exam must be repeated to pass it.
+- Unconditional Pass no additional action is necessary - Conditions to be Met - Conditional Pass action must be taken to meet a condition by a specified deadline to convert to an unconditional pass - o Reexamination some or all portions of the exam must be repeated to pass it. - o Failure the complete exam must be repeated within six months of the initial exam date.